Table of Contents

 Cloth covered buttons were made in small quantities.
 Bone buttons were preferred.

 From pre-colonial times local artisans were skilled metal workers.
 Large quantities of silver mined in Peru in colonial times, with buttons made in the ?19-21st century.

 There was no manufacturing of any buttons.
 Buttons of all types were imported, mainly from Germany, excepting for vegetable ivory from Italy.
 Japan had just introduced imitation pearl buttons with increasing sales.
 Favoured types were vegetable ivory, MOP, metal, horn, glass, bone, glass, composition, porcelain and ivory.
 Small black glass buttons were important for mourning clothes.
 Popular types included small novelty, small coloured glass and small brass buttons, also fancy vest buttons and shoe buttons.

 In 1902 it was reported that Filipino tailors made use of locally made buttons as well as imported stock.
 The locally made items included simple polished wooden disks or domes, the wood including caphor, ebony, and sandalwood.
 There were also buttons made from locally sourced metal nuggets, and from water buffalo horn.

 A ‘Manila Button Factory’ existed for at least 1932-1945.

 Inferior quality buttons were made at around 8 factories in Oporto from horn, corozo, pearl, glass, slate, wood, metal and cloth.
-Higher qualitity products made from glass, porcelain, coloured aluminium and other materials were imported, pre war from France, Germany and Austria.
+Higher quality products made from glass, porcelain, coloured aluminium and other materials had been imported, pre-war, from France, Germany and Austria.
 As supplies from these countries had ceased, stocks were low in 1915.